ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Token issuing requires several additional configurations for the `auth:Credential` config including:

-* `username` - The username for Basic authentication.
+* `username` - The username for Basic authentication
-* `password` - The password for Basic authentication.
+* `password` - The password for Basic authentication

 The `auth:Credential` record should be provided into the `auth:OutboundBasicAuthProvider` when initializing and the initialized `auth:OutboundBasicAuthProvider` is passed to the `http:BasicAuthHandler`.